random532/brut/README.md

 # partition editor

-This is a GUI partition editor for FreeBSD.
+This is a GUI partition editor for FreeBSD (X11, gtk3).

-It runs in a window manager of your choice (gnome, lxde, ...).
-It uses gtk3, so you need pkg install gtk3.

 It currently includes: